vgupta1/faculty_website/index.md

       <a href="http://www.marshall.usc.edu/"> USC Marshall</a> and an Affiliate Faculty at the <a href="https://www.cais.usc.edu/"> USC Center for AI and Society</a>.
     </p>

- <p> I also currently serve an Associate Editor for
+ <p> I also currently serve as an Associate Editor for
   <a href = "https://pubsonline.informs.org/journal/mnsc">
   Management Science </a>
   in the "Big Data Analytics" department.